 Shauneen Pete is the Chair, Emerging Indigenous Scholars Circle (EISC) at Royal Roads University in Victoria BC.

 President and Vice-Chancellor

 Vancouver Island University

-Dr. Deborah Saucier was appointed President and Vice-Chancellor of Vancouver Island University in July 2019.
+Born in Saskatoon, Dr. Deborah Saucier is a member of the Métis Nation of Alberta.
+She was appointed President and Vice-Chancellor of Vancouver Island University in July 2019.
 Dr. Saucier holds a PhD in psychology from the University of Western Ontario and a BA and MSc in psychology from the University of Victoria.
 She received her International Baccalaureate diploma from the Lester B. Pearson College of the Pacific in Metchosin, near Victoria.